Home

 Quick explainer of what bases are: we use base ten, or decimal normally.
 This means the first digit of a number has a multiplier of one, the second digit of a number has a multiplier of 10, the third digit has a multiplier of 100, and so on.
 Ten to the power of the digit, starting from zero.
 This works the other way too.
 The digit before the first digit has a multiplier of one tenth.
 But what if we use a different value, like 6?
 Well then we have a ones, sixes, and thirty sixes (or nifs) column, and before the radix point (base neutral term for decimal point) we count by sixths.
 So 0.1 in seximal is one sixth.

 Every base has that many digits.
 Base 10 has 10 digits, and base 6 has 6 digits.
-Those digits are usually 0 to b-1, and we won't be talking about anything unusual like that.
+Those digits are usually 0 to b-1, and we won't be talking about anything unusual that breaks that convention.
 So seximal only uses the digits 0-5, since there's no need for 6 if 6 can be written as <10>.

 NOTE: I will be using seximal for the rest of the article, unless I'm showing the way another base notates things!
 So just keep in mind that the second digit of a number is multiplied by six instead of ten.
 I'll also show the word name for the number so you don't get lost.
 The word and the number are not in conflict.